Tuesday, April 29, 2025

 Srirangam Railway Gate

 This section had featured a story in 2017 on Kaattu Azhagiya Singar Koil (https://prtraveller.blogspot.com/2017/10/kaattu-azhagiya-singar-srirangam.html), a couple of hundred yards away from this gate on how dangerous snakes made the temple their homes in the decades gone by.
-It has been no different at this gate number 244.
-He cannot take his eyes and ears off even for a few minutes during the peak time between 9pm and 2am.
+For Balakrishnan, it has been no different at this gate number 244 where he has seen any number of snakes making their way to the gate office in the night.
+He also has to make do with mosquitos through the night but cannot take his eyes and ears off even for a few minutes during the peak time between 9pm and 2am.

 The Gateman's role

-What does a gatekeeper look for in every train
+What does he look for in every train

 He has a whistle that he blows when he sees coach related issues including when passengers are hanging outside the train in any of the coaches.
 When the train has passed the gate, he has to see that the red light is flickering on the back of the last coach for night trains.